Sex differences in education: Differential treatment in parental involvement

+Women's scholarships

+In a study of 220 universities in the United States, 84% of them offered single-gender scholarships.
+The study assessed whether these universities were discriminatory if there are 4 or more women-only scholarships compared to men-only, and described 68.5% as discriminatory against men.
+In many universities there are scholarships for women only.
+These have been described as illegal under Title IX and discriminatory against men, causing the United States Department of Education to launch multiple investigations around the country.
+People pushing to get these removed have mentioned that these scholarships were created in the 1970s when women were under-represented in tertiary education, but it is now men who underperform and that the scholarships should become gender-neutral.
+In 2008 in New Zealand, the Human Rights Commission considered abolishing women's scholarships.

 Consequences of sex discrimination in education

 Discrimination results for the most part, being in low status, sex-stereotyped occupations, which in part is due to gender differences in majors.
 They also have to endure the main responsibilities of domestic tasks, even though their labor force participation has increased.
 Sex discrimination in high school and college course-taking also results in women not being prepared or qualified to pursue more prestigious, high paying occupations.
 Sex discrimination in education also results in women being more passive, quiet, and less assertive, due to the effects of the hidden curriculum.